teknix/american_capitalism_2_0_full_project/docs/thesis.md

 Key actions:

-- scale civic service to a national option with incentives; evaluate readiness, workforce, and cohesion impacts
+- scale civic service to a national option with incentives; evaluate readiness, workforce, and cohesion impacts at the one-year and 18-month tracks
 - introduce wage–productivity partnership incentives
 - expand profit-sharing and worker equity mechanisms
 - pilot reduced workweek programs with robust evaluation